 Some health conditions can also cause infertility in men, such as cystic fibrosis, for instance.
 Other times, an injury can impact a man’s ability to make healthy sperm.

-Studies have shown that when it comes to problems with female fertility, the most common cause is due to ovulation issues.
+Studies have shown that when it comes to women’s fertility issues, the most common cause is due to ovulation problems.
 Without ovulation, there’s no egg to be fertilized, and so, no chance of a baby being conceived.

 One of the main causes of problems with ovulation is Polycystic Ovary Syndrome, a problem caused by a hormone imbalance that prevents normal ovulation.